quick start action guide

 Cool Trick: When you use one of these rent-a-mailbox services, you can refer to your mailbox as a “Suite,” “Unit,” or “Apt,” as long as you include the number of your mailbox (this will make you look WAY more legit).

-Make sure you've got your business mailing address established from day one.
-It's a small investment, and it will solve a lot of issues from the very beginning.
+Make sure you've established your business mailing address from day one.
+It's a small investment, and it will solve many issues from the beginning.

 3. Set Up Your Phone System